Symbol Of The Legislative Branch

 Architectural Symbols: The Power of Structure and Design

 The physical structure of legislative buildings themselves often serves as a potent symbol.
 Magnificent structures like the United States Capitol Building, the Houses of Parliament in London, and the Reichstag Building in Berlin are more than just functional spaces; they are monuments to democracy, designed to inspire awe and reflect the importance of the legislative process.
-The architectural styles employed, the use of specific materials (such as marble, often signifying strength and permanence), and the overall design all contribute to the symbolic power of these buildings.
+Still, the architectural styles employed, the use of specific materials (such as marble, often signifying strength and permanence), and the overall design all contribute to the symbolic power of these buildings.
 The imposing nature of these structures, visible to all citizens, serves as a constant reminder of the legislative branch's authority and its role in shaping national life.
 These buildings themselves become symbols of stability, longevity, and the enduring nature of democratic institutions.

 Symbolic Colors and Attire: Conveying Authority and Tradition